funvill/funvill.github.io/_posts/2016-12-01-december-2016-link-dump.md

 - [Crushing a camper with a vacuum](https://www.youtube.com/watch?v=9YEXQwnyMms&t=3m13s)
 - [Robot teamwork](https://www.facebook.com/926058810805297/videos/1158607727550403/) - Video of making a spring. an entier channel of [these types of videos](https://www.facebook.com/Entertaining-Stuff-926058810805297/).
 - [Simpsons quote generator](https://frinkiac.com/) - Frinkiac has nearly 3 million Simpsons screencaps so get to searching for crying out glayvin!
+- [Music For Programming](http://musicforprogramming.net/) - A series of mixes intended for listening while '+task+' to aid concentration and increase productivity

 ![Flying hammock](https://i.imgur.com/AVmxAK1.gifv)